rwxrob/zet/20210907135142/README.md

 Content encryption is always stronger than tunnel encryption.
 If that is what Emily is saying, then I agree with that statement completely.
-But I won't know because she tends to prefer Twitter to actual writing.
+But I won't know because Emily tends to prefer Twitter to actual writing.

 As angry as I am about the ProtonMail violation of good-faith as promised in Andy's TED talk about privacy, I must point out that even